Skip to main content

 You can generate the keystore file directly from Android Studio by following these steps:

-3. Create a New Keystore:
+3. Create a new keystore:

-• In the 'Key store path' section, click Create new....
+• In the Key store path section, click Create new.

-4. Fill in the Keystore Information:
+4. Fill in the keystore information:

-• Key store password: Choose and enter a password for your keystore.
+• Key store password — choose and enter a password for your keystore.

-• Key password: Enter a password for the key(Note: For some reason this password should be same as key store password).
+• Key password — enter a password for the key.
+(It must be the same as the key store password.)

-• Validity (years): Set how long the key will be valid (e.g., 10000).
+• Validity (years) — set how long the key stays valid (e.g. 10000).

-6. Complete the APK/Bundle Signing Process:
+6. Complete the signing process:

 • Android Studio will use the keystore to sign your APK or App Bundle.